-Getting help early gives the person the best chance for an easy and full recovery.
+Getting help early gives the person the best chance for an easy and complete recovery.

 Diagnosis and Mental Health Treatment

 One of the most debilitating symptoms of this condition is always expecting the worst.
 This can be especially difficult when trying to achieve a new project or land a new job.
-At times, It can be difficult to simply remain positive, but reminding oneself that this is a treatable condition, can help tremendously.
+It can be difficult to remain optimistic, but reminding oneself that this is a treatable condition can help tremendously.

 It is essential to understand that different anxiety disorders have various courses of treatment.
 Some treatments are preventive, while some are for controlling symptoms or even as a solution to the problem.
 Prescription medications are beneficial for managing symptoms, but they work much better in conjunction with other forms of psychotherapy.

-Antidepressants are one of the main tools to prevent, control or combat anxiety disorders, especially the SSRIs.
-Examples of some of these brand medications are Celexa, Lexapro, Prozac, Paxil, and Zoloft.
-While these drugs may work for some, it is crucial for the person’s safety and well-being that they first see a health care provider.
+Antidepressants are one of the main tools to prevent, control, or combat anxiety disorders, especially SSRIs.
+These brand medications are Celexa, Lexapro, Prozac, Paxil, and Zoloft.
+While these drugs may work for some, it is crucial for the person’s safety and well-being that they first see a healthcare provider.
 There they will receive an individual diagnosis and a treatment plan that fits their unique health needs.